How to Clean Close Variant Matches by Using Negative Keywords?

 For clean exact traffic, SKAGs can be the solution

-So is it worth the effort?
-If you are a high ad spender: Yes!
+Is it worth the effort?
+If you’re a high ad spender: Yes.
 Just look at the bad performance numbers of close variant matches.
 Use our free tool to check your own performance.
-If you need an automated solution for publishing n-Gram negative keywords directly into your accounts via API get in touch with us.
+If you need an automated solution for publishing g-gram negative keywords directly into your accounts via API, get in touch with us.

-1. To block not only seen queries but also block future slightly different queries you should use 1-Gram negatives in broad.
+????
+You should use 1-gram negatives in broad to block not only seen queries but also block future slightly different queries.